-My name is Diane Steingart and I am a mixed-media, abstract and semi-representational artist living in Western Massachusetts.
+My name is Diane Steingart and I am a mixed-media artist living in Western Massachusetts.

-I paint with acrylics, and add highlights with oil pastels, graphite, colored pencils and paper collage.
+I paint with acrylics, and use oil pastels, graphite, colored pencils, crayons, and paper collage.
 My tools include knitting needles, stencils, pens and pencils as well as various brushes.
+I layer each piece until the composition emerges.

 Before becoming a full time artist, I worked as a community worker in the U.K. and as a social worker in New York and Massachusetts.
 During the past decade, I have worked mostly with elementary age children creating art.
 I have organized and led groups in Print Making, Collage, and Sculpture.
 These groups were collaborative experiences for the children.
 The finished pieces included prints made into an “Art Quilt”, collages made from pressed flowers that turned into a “Friendship Circle”, and a sculpture city called “Junkopolis” using found objects.
 I hope I have inspired many budding young artists using art as a collaborative, creative experience!